-10 Signs of a Dishonest Agent
+10 Signs of a Dishonest Insurance Agent

-- Your agent adds coverages to your policies that you didn't request, don't want or didn't approve.
+IV.
+Your agent adds coverages to your policies that you didn't request, don't want or didn't approve.

 - Most brokers and agents earn commissions from insurers on the premiums you pay.
 Commissions are based on a percentage of the premium, and they vary by line of business.
 The more premium you pay, the more commission the agent earns.
-An unscrupulous agent might try to generate premium by adding coverages to your policy that you haven't requested and don't want.
+An unscrupulous agent might try to generate more premium by adding coverages to your policy that you haven't requested and don't want.
 Check new policies to ensure they contain only the coverages you requested.
-Scrutinize any requests for additional premium that you receive from your agent or insurer after the policy has been issued.
+Scrutinize any requests for premium you receive from your agent or insurer after the policy has been issued.

-- Your agent recruited you via an unsolicited telephone call or email.
+VI.
+Your agent recruited you via an unsolicited telephone call or email.

 - Virtually all agents do some type of marketing to attract new clients.
 There's nothing wrong with an agent using email or the telephone to solicit new business.
 Still, you should be wary of any agent you meet through a direct solicitation until you have thoroughly vetted him or her.
 Ask the agent to provide references.

 VII.
 You have paid your policy premium but have not received any policy documents.

 - Some unscrupulous agents collect premiums from clients but then keep the money rather than forwarding it to the insurer.
 Contact your insurer if you have paid your premium but not received your policy or renewal documents within a reasonable amount of time (30 days or more).